After Fire Update

 4. What about the She Shed and Coffee Corner?

-Answer: Coffee Corner has just announced that they will be opening (presumably in the fall) in the Serendipity By Kei building.
+Answer: Coffee Corner has just announced that they plan to be open by Holiday Open House (November 18th in the Serendipity By Kei building.
 We are thrilled for them!
 The She Shed is also lacking a proper brick and mortar location, so it is currently on hold.

 5. What about the fundraiser money?